The most Union men killed in battle: 3,155 at Gettysburg.

 One historian lists the Salisbury game among the 100 most important baseball games of the 19th century.

 Since Stoneman was a New Yorker, I looked for any sign he played base ball, but I found nothing.
 He knew Gen. Abner Doubleday, who was once credited with inventing baseball in 1839, although Doubleday never claimed that.
 Doubleday graduated from West Point in 1842, the same year Stoneman entered.
-At the start of the war, Doubleday was stationed at Fort Sumter, and when the rebels began bombarding the fort, Doubleday fired the first Union shot of the war
+At the start of the war, Doubleday was stationed at Fort Sumter, and when the rebels began bombarding the fort, Doubleday fired the first Union shot of the war.

 Life at Salisbury Prison took a turn for the worse in 1864, after the Union refused to swap any more prisoners.
 From October 1864 through February 1865, 10,321 prisoners were received into a 16-acre stockade that could house only 2,000.
 Some of them burrowed into the old base ball field to escape winter weather.
 Food and firewood were scarce in town and there was almost nothing left to supply the prison.